ParasAagarwal/isituber/frontend/README.md

 ## Description

 The frontend of this project is built using React and Vite.
 It provides a user interface for both users and captains to interact with the ride-sharing application.
-The application includes features such as user and captain authentication, ride creation, fare estimation, and real-time ride tracking using sockets.
+The application includes features such as user and captain authentication, ride creation, fare estimation, and real-time ride tracking using sockets with port forwarding.

 ## Routes